 Once you have assembled your program file, you can load and execute the resulting TEXT file (containing object code) using the CMS LOAD and START commands.
 The LOAD command causes your TEXT file to be loaded into storage in your virtual machine and the START command begins execution of the program.
 If you are assembling more than one file, use the CMS INCLUDE command to bring the additional files into storage.
-These commands and the options associated with them are described in VM/SP CP Command Reference for General Users or the appropriate VM/Extended Architecture Migration Aid manual.
+These commands and the options associated with them are described in VM/SP CP Command Reference for General Users.